SylviaOne/Repo-hub/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.